Jako/ColorPicker/core/components/colorpicker/docs/readme.md

 ## Translations

-Translations of ColorPicker can be made on [Weblate](https://hosted.weblate.org/projects/modx-agenda/)
+Translations of ColorPicker can be made on [Weblate](https://hosted.weblate.org/projects/modx-extras/)

 ## Third party licenses

 This extra includes third party software, for which we are thankful.

+- mdbassit/Coloris, MIT License
-- Symfony YAML, MIT License
+- ozdemirburak/iris, MIT License